GEANT/CAT/web/apidoc/files/core/UserAPI.php.txt

      *
      * When called for DiscoJuice, first check if file cache exists
      * If not then generate the file and save it in the cache
-     * @param int|string $identifier IdP of Federation identifier
+     * @param int|string $identifier IdP or Federation identifier
      * @param string     $type       either 'idp' or 'federation' is allowed
      * @param int        $widthIn    maximum width of the generated image - if 0 then it is treated as no upper bound
      * @param int        $heightIn   maximum height of the generated image - if 0 then it is treated as no upper bound
      * @return array|null array with image information or NULL if there is no logo */ protected function getLogo($identifier, $type, $widthIn = 0, $heightIn = 0) {